A Basic Description of Cloud Computing

 You can learn more about the different uses of the various types of hybrid cloud computing in greater detail in the CIS Blog post 5 Ways Hybrid Cloud Can Benefit Business.

 Cloud Computing Services

-We most often refer to cloud computing services as ‘hosted services’, meaning vendor provided services for remote (vendor owned) server networks.
+We most often refer to cloud computing services as ‘hosted services’, meaning vendor-provided services for remote (vendor owned) server networks.
 However, some vendors also supply hosted services to infrastructure located at the client’s site.
 In this situation, the client or the vendor may own the infrastructure.
-Hosted ‘on site’ services commonly include use of virtualization software to distribute computing power and other computing resources efficiently.
+Hosted ‘on-site’ services commonly include the use of virtualization software to distribute computing power and other computing resources efficiently.

 Managed cloud computing spans a wide range of services, several of which we describe briefly below.